mykltronn/redux-async-demo/README.md

+## Setup

+You need a key for the Meetup API stored as an environment variable, `MEETUP_API_KEY`, for this demo app to work.
+Get your own at <https://secure.meetup.com/meetup_api/key/>.

+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>